murakamiyu/mercari/README.md

 ### Association
 - has_many :points, dependent: :destroy
-- has_one :transfer_to, dependent: :destroy
+- has_one :transfer, dependent: :destroy
 - has_one :credit_card, dependent: :destroy
 - has_many :user_evaluations
 - belongs_to :area